bmillwood/packup/README.txt

 --------------------------------------------------------------------------------
 packup  is a solver for the package upgradability problem specified in CUDF [TZ09].
 It repeatedly invokes an optimization pseudo-Boolean solver in order to solve the problem.
-By default minisat+ [ES06] is used for that pusrpose but a different solver can be used by specifying the pertaining command line option.
+By default minisat+ [ES06] is used for that purpose, but a different solver can be used by specifying the pertaining command line option.